dting/angular-fullstack-vagrant-ansible/README.md

 Go back to the original terminal with the running `grunt serve` process and kill it with `ctrl-c`.
 We are going to deploy to heroku using the `angular-fullstack` heroku deployment generator.
-Before we do this, we probably want to set the git config global user.name and user.email.
+Before we do this, we probably want to set the git config global user.name and user.email if you did not modify the variables in the `provisioning/main.yml` provisioning file.

     vagrant@dev:/vagrant/app$ git config --global user.email "me@example.com"
     vagrant@dev:/vagrant/app$ git config --global user.name "Me"